Welcome to Nelnet

 Here’s what happens if you had automatic payments set up with Great Lakes:

 - If you don’t have payments due because you’re in the COVID-19 forbearance, your automatic payment enrollment transferred to Nelnet and payments are paused, just as they were with Great Lakes.
-You can make one-time payments now or adjust your automatic payments by logging in to Nelnet.com, selecting the Payments menu, and choosing either Pay Now or Auto Debit.
+You can make one-time payments now or adjust your automatic payments by logging in to Nelnet.com, selecting the Payments menu, and choosing either Make a Payment or Manage Automatic Payments.
 When the COVID-19 forbearance ends, your automatic payments will start with Nelnet.
 You’ll receive a billing statement before your automatic payment is withdrawn.

 - If you don’t have payments due because you’re in school, in grace, in a deferment, or in a non-COVID-19 forbearance, those automatic payments ended on the day your loan(s) transferred to Nelnet.
-You can make one-time payments by logging in to Nelnet.com, selecting the Payments menu, and choosing Pay Now.
+You can make one-time payments by logging in to Nelnet.com, selecting the Payments menu, and choosing Make a Payment.
 When you exit your in school, in grace, deferment or forbearance status and payments are then required, you’ll be able to set up automatic payments.

 - If you have payments due because you opted out of the COVID-19 forbearance, your automatic payment enrollment transferred to Nelnet and automatic payments will continue uninterrupted.
-You can manage or stop your automatic payments by logging in to Nelnet.com, selecting the Payments menu, and choosing Auto Debit.
+You can manage or stop your automatic payments by logging in to Nelnet.com, selecting the Payments menu, and choosing Manage Automatic Payments.

 No, it will not.
 If you were using a bill pay service with your financial institution prior to the transfer, and you want to continue making payments to Nelnet using a bill pay service, please update the payee to reflect your new Nelnet account number and the payment address shown below.